soilysound/sdc-site-base/README.md

 <script src="/require-config-min.js"></script>
 ```
 ### Init site js
-If the site passes the cut the mustard supports test, we execute the site javascript as below.
-If we still need to run site js for legacy browser it can be called outside of the check below.
+If the site passes the modern browser support test described earlier, we execute the site javascript as below.
+If we still need to run some js for legacy browsers it can be called outside of the check below.

 ```html
 <script>